aojedao/Microfactory/collections/_posts/2022-10-10-Transport-Module.md

 ![Subassembly1](https://lh3.googleusercontent.com/pw/ADCreHcKSMmxujTSfV9F7TuUsx4jvizfNT2XBleC4dS3adUl5Bhnwn-4fd2yd1ysjKMpqXLYSux2k-dwFahxBYwtURSF4pdDLkoLy5ZPfWJiFIRLCiE0Zfo=w2400)

 This is the base of the inferior chassis.
+The holes are to pass the motor and encoder wires, and to fix the battery strap if it is planned to be located at the bottom.

 <script src="https://embed.github.com/view/3d/aojedao/microfactory/dev/assets/stl/HykabaiBase1.stl"></script>